typed-ember/glint/docs/ember/installation.md

 To minimize spurious errors when typechecking with vanilla `tsc` or your editor's TypeScript integration, you should add `import '@glint/environment-ember-loose';` somewhere in your project's source or type declarations.
 You may also choose to disable TypeScript's "unused symbol" warnings in your editor, since `tsserver` won't understand that templates actually are using them.

 {% endhint %}

+## Ember CLI TypeScript

+If you are using Glint with TypeScript and Ember, visit the [Ember CLI TypeScript documentation](https://docs.ember-cli-typescript.com/) for more information.